 B) To give one a sense of satisfaction.

 C) To see things and situations from different perspectives.

 D) To explore ways characters could, should, or might have behaved.

 6) The client (possibly with assistance from listeners) speaks to and as characters in the above-mentioned stories.
 Possibilities include:

 A) One could speak with a younger version of oneself.

 B) One could speak with a younger or older version of a story character.

 C) A story character could speak with a younger or older version of him/herself.

-6) See if any metaphors representing aspects of the above-mentioned stories might come to mind.
+7) The client (possibly with assistance from listeners) invites metaphors representing aspects of the above-mentioned stories to come to mind.

-7) Using such metaphors (and any other elements of, or related to, the above-mentioned stories), seek to compose a story that is inspiring, guiding, encouraging, empowering, and/or healing in relation to oneself.
+8) Using such metaphors (and any other elements of, or related to, the above-mentioned stories), the client (possibly with assistance from listeners) seeks to compose a fantasy story that is inspiring, guiding, encouraging, empowering, and/or healing in relation to him/herself.